 The Leadership Council’s specific responsibilities include:

 The Justice for Girls: Leadership Council’s work culminated in the opening of the Delores Barr Weaver Policy Center.
-Today, the Leadership Council serves as an advisory council to the Policy Center and VOICES for Florida Girls.
+Today, the Leadership Council serves as an advisory council to the Policy Center.

 The Delores Barr Weaver Policy Center is a 501(c) 3 not-for-profit organization that is partially funded from a multi-year grant from the Delores Barr Weaver Fund through The Community Foundation for Northeast Florida.
 Mrs. Weaver is our greatest supporter and champion in advancing the rights of girls and young women, especially those in the juvenile justice and child protection systems.
 For more information about the Policy Center’s mission and story, visit “About Us.”